We Share The Responsibility To Keep Ann Arbor - And One Another - Safe!

 Wear a helmet.
 Your brain is your most precious asset; protect it.

 Report potholes in bike lanes.
-Call 99-holes or report potholes online, to help the city maintain its bicycle infrastructure.
+Call 99-holes to help the city maintain its bicycle infrastructure.

 Find out more about cycling in Ann Arbor at the Bicycling A2 page and from the Share the Road brochure.